 Yeshua, the HEAD of the body (the church), also said: “If you keep My commandments you will continue in My love, as I have kept My Father’s commandments and continue in His love.
 (John 15:10) When He was about to be taken up, Yeshua instructed His disciples to go into every nation and teach believers to observe (to do) everything He had commanded.
 (Matthew 28:20).
 Well everything He had commanded includes Yeshua’s warning not to relax and teach others to relax even one of the least of the Commandments.
-If Paul had taught the law was nailed to the cross, as so many denominations falsely preach, then the apostle Paul would have been a heretic.
+If Paul taught the law was nailed to the cross, as so many denominations falsely teach, then Paul would have been a heretic.

 Psalms 119:142 “Your righteousness is an everlasting righteousness, and Your law is truth.”
 Psalms 119, the longest chapter in Psalms, is devoted entirely to praising the Law.
 In verse 18, David, a man after God’s own heart, asks God to open his eyes that he might see the wondrous things from God’s law.

 According to Scripture, James 4:12, the one who is able to save and destroy (Yeshua) is the lawgiver.
 “One is the Lawgiver, who is able to save and to destroy.”

 Sin is transgression of the LAW.
 1 John 3:4 “Whosoever commits sin transgress the law: for sin is transgression of the law.